vsrinivas-nyros/CurrencyConverter/ReadMe.md

 Ex: 1 USD = 68.56 INR.

 Prerequisite:
-Platform 	: React Native.
+1. Platform 	: React Native.
-Tools		: React Native Cli (command line interface) ,Android SDK,
+2. Tools	: React Native Cli (command line interface) , Android SDK,
-		  Platform Tools is must be grater than or equal to 23.0.0,Android Mobile version 6.0.
+		  Platform Tools is must be grater than or equal to 23.0.0, Android Mobile version 6.0.
-Editor		: Visual Studio Code editor or any Text Editor like Sublime.
+3. Editors	: Visual Studio Code editor or any Text Editor like Sublime.

 Environmental setup and usage: